epsbLogo

 • in Grades 7 to 12 and live at least two kilometres away and Edmonton Transit (ETS) is not available.
 ETS is still the preferred transportation method for junior and senior high students.

-Edmonton Public Schools will begin implementing these changes in September 2023.
-Maps displayed on epsb.ca will be updated to show revised transportation service areas.
+Maps are displayed on epsb.ca will be updated to show revised transportation service areas.

 Walk boundaries for elementary alternative programs will also be adjusted to follow the revised criteria.